vaibnak/ATMbuddy/README.md

   Android Studio, Java, xml, Firebase(for all backend work).
 # Note
-  This repository is open to further improvements, please raise an issue if you find one or give a suggestion if you have one, also start it if you liked the concept.
+  This repository is open to further improvements, please raise an issue if you find one or give a suggestion if you have one, also star it if you liked the concept.